 India has a well-defined and efficiently managed regulatory and institutional framework for the protection of industrial designs.
 Substantive criteria for protection have been prescribed and are in line with international standards.
 The procedural formalities are simple, time constrained and cost effective.
-However, applicants should follow the procedural requirements carefully. as around 90% of Indian design applications are rejected on procedural issues, while very few rejections are due to lack of fulfilment of substantive criteria.
-Thus, it is important to ensure that both the application form and the representation sheet comply with the guidelines so that design applications are processed speedily and efficiently.
-WTR
+However, applicants should follow the procedural requirements carefully, as most Indian design applications are rejected on procedural issues, while very few rejections are due to a lack of fulfilment of substantive criteria.
+Thus, it is important to ensure that both the application form and the representation sheet comply with the guidelines so that design applications are processed speedily and efficiently. wra

+LexOrbis

-LexOrbis 709-710 Tolstoy House 15-17 Tolstoy Marg New Delhi 110001 India Tel +91 11 2371 6565 Fax +91 11 2371 6556 Web www.lexorbis.com
+709-710 Tolstoy House 15-17 Tolstoy Marg New Delhi 110001 India

+Tel +91 11 2371 6565 Web www.lexorbis.com